Gawen/life/Resume.md

 Monday July 11 2005 to now

 ## Experiences
+### Developer @ Uacari
+Friday September 21 2007 to Friday February 08 2008

+Advise about technical choices while the company was boostraping.
+Official Nintendo developer on GameBoy Advance & Gameboy DS.
+Developed a OTA bootstraper for Gameboy DS.

+And by the way, Linux On DS rocks!

 ### Technical advisor of Dream in Progress
 Saturday January 17 2004 to Friday November 25 2005